TBFY/harvester/README.md

 1. Move into `src/test/docker` directory.
 1. Run Solr and Banana by: `docker-compose up -d`
 1. You should be able to monitor the progress by: `docker-compose logs -f`
-1. A Solr web-admin site is available at: `http://localhost:8983/solr`
+1. A Solr Admin site should be available at: [http://localhost:8983/solr](http://localhost:8983/solr)
 1. Rename the configuration file: `src/test/resources/credentials.properties.sample` to `src/test/resources/credentials.properties` (*if you have credentials, update its content*)
 1. Download and extract [TED](ftp://ted.europa.eu/daily-packages/2019/02/) articles in `input/ted`
-1. Run our harvester by: `./test TEDHarvester`
+1. Move into base directory and run our harvester by: `./test TEDHarvester`
-1. A dashboard is available at: `http://localhost:8983/solr/banana`
+1. A dashboard with results should be available at: [http://localhost:8983/solr/banana](http://localhost:8983/solr/banana)

 Take a look at all our harvesters here:  `src/test/java/harvest/`.